- Format of articles

 Please note that the use of an editing service is at your own expense, and doesn’t ensure that your article will be selected for peer-review or accepted for publication.

-We recommend you limit your Methods section to 1,500 words.
+We don't impose word limits on the description of methods.
 Make sure it includes adequate experimental and characterisation data for others to be able to reproduce your work.
 You should: